abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### Project setup

+We are going to set up a web app with Clojure API server on backend, ClojureScript with Re-frame on frontend and PostgreSQL as a main database.
 You can check the example project in the repository [clojure-kamal-example](https://github.com/abogoyavlensky/clojure-kamal-example).
 It has backend and frontend parts, the important parts of the project's structure looks like this: